Competition law in the digital era

 HOSTED BY BERKELEY RESEARCH GROUP

-Taking a longer term look at this fast-moving landscape, it is a good time for the IIC to reflect on questions such as:
+In this context, the IIC Chapter meeting was an opportunity to take a longer term look at this fast-moving landscape to reflect on questions such as:

 - Do we understand the trends that are driving industry evolution in the short and medium-term?